MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/microsoft-store-services-sdk.md

 There are two options for installing the Microsoft Store Services SDK for use with Visual Studio 2015 (or a later release) on your development computer:

-* **MSI installer**&nbsp;&nbsp;You can install the SDK via the MSI installer available [here](http://aka.ms/store-em-sdk).
+* **MSI installer**&nbsp;&nbsp;If you are using Visual Studio 2015, you can install the SDK via the MSI installer available [here](http://aka.ms/store-em-sdk).
 With this option, the SDK libraries are installed in a shared location on your development computer so that they can be referenced by any UWP project in Visual Studio.
-* **NuGet package**&nbsp;&nbsp;You can install the SDK libraries for a specific UWP project in Visual Studio using NuGet.
+* **NuGet package**&nbsp;&nbsp;For Visual Studio 2015 or a later release, you can install the SDK libraries for a specific UWP project by using NuGet.
 With this option, the SDK libraries are installed only for the project in which you installed the NuGet package.

 Microsoft periodically releases new versions of the Microsoft Store Services SDK with performance improvements and new features.
 If you have existing projects that use the SDK and you want to use the latest version, download and install the latest version of the SDK on your development computer.

 <span id="install-msi" />
 ### Install via MSI

+> [!NOTE]
+> This installation option is only available for Visual Studio 2015.
+If you are using Visual Studio 2017, you must [install via NuGet](#install-nuget).

 To install the Microsoft Store Services SDK via the MSI installer: